softwaregravy/tickwork/README.md

 Configuration
 -----------------------

-Clockwork exposes a couple of configuration options:
+Tickwork exposes a couple of configuration options:

 ### :logger

-By default Clockwork logs to `STDOUT`.
+By default Tickwork logs to `STDOUT`.
 In case you prefer your own logger implementation you have to specify the `logger` configuration option.
 See example below.

 ### :sleep_timeout

-Clockwork wakes up once a second and performs its duties.
-To change the number of seconds Clockwork sleeps, set the `sleep_timeout` configuration option as shown below in the example.
+Tickwork wakes up once a second and performs its duties.
+To change the number of seconds Tickwork sleeps, set the `sleep_timeout` configuration option as shown below in the example.

-From 1.1.0, Clockwork does not accept `sleep_timeout` less than 1 seconds.
+From 1.1.0, Tickwork does not accept `sleep_timeout` less than 1 seconds.
 This restriction is introduced to solve more severe bug [#135](https://github.com/tomykaira/clockwork/pull/135).

 ### :tz